International Business Management

 The practical nature of the course ensures you graduate with real-world skills and experience to succeed in your international career.

 Where it can take you

 Career options are broad and exciting.
 Graduates of this course are equipped with a skillset relevant to a wide range of business and management functions, in addition to knowledge of cross-cultural management, global markets and the challenges of conducting business across borders.
 Whilst this degree provides a solid platform for an international career in business management you will graduate with transferable skills and graduate attributes relevant to any business career.

-In your first year, you will study modules that are common across a number of business and management courses.
-You will study three modules in each of the two semesters.
-The first year provides a foundation for the development of the knowledge, skills and attributes necessary for your future success.
+These modules that are common across a number of business and management courses.
+This provides a foundation for the development of the knowledge, skills and attributes necessary for your future success.

 - Meeting the Management Challenge (Business, International and Management)

 - Understanding Business and Financial Information (Business, International and Management)

 - Understanding Organisations and People (Business, International and Management)

 - Engaging in Critical Business Enquiry (Business, International and Management)